thewca/wca-regulations/wca-regulations_2012.md

 - 9b) The official events and formats of the WCA are:
     - 9b1) Rubik's Cube, 2x2x2 Cube, 4x4x4 Cube, 5x5x5 Cube, Clock, Magic, Master Magic, Megaminx, Pyraminx, Square-1, Rubik's Cube: One-handed and Rubik's Cube: With Feet.

-      Permissible competition formats for these events include: 'Best of x' [NOTE: define 'x' here (e.g. "where 'x' is an integer between three and seven, inclusive")] and 'Average of Five' [NOTE: Choose a consistent style for numbers throughout the document (either use the Arabic numeral or spell out the number in English), excepting cube size designations.
+      Permissible competition formats for these events include: 'Best of x' [NOTE BY SARAH: define 'x' here (e.g. "where 'x' is an integer between three and seven, inclusive")] and 'Average of Five' [NOTE BY SARAH: Choose a consistent style for numbers throughout the document (either use the Arabic numeral or spell out the number in English), excepting cube size designations.
 I won't take the time to correct them -- that would be kind of pointless -- just choose one and do it yourself.]

     - 9b2) 6x6x6 Cube and 7x7x7 Cube.

-      Permissible competition formats for these events include: 'Best of x' [see NOTE in 8b1] and 'Average of Three' [NOTE: Unless "average" and "mean" have different definitions as used here, you should use the same word in both clauses.]
+      Permissible competition formats for these events include: 'Best of x' [see NOTE in 8b1] and 'Average of Three' [NOTE BY SARAH: Unless "average" and "mean" have different definitions as used here, you should use the same word in both clauses.]

     - 9b3) Rubik's Cube: Fewest moves, Rubik's Cube: Blindfolded, 4x4x4 Cube: Blindfolded, 5x5x5 Cube: Blindfolded and Rubik's Cube: Multiple Blindfolded.